rdelpeso/p5-examples/README.md

   name as the module, confusing the import clause.
 - Sample typescript code making use of p5 in instance mode
 - Auto generated html with the generated js bundle file injected

+## realistic-typescript-webpack
+Expands on simple-typescript-webpack by adding SASS support, a custom html template and it separates the webpack-runtime, node_modules and app JS files into separate artifacts.
+Making it easier to develop without having to re-compile the big chunks.
+A few modifications were necessary to exemplify the embedding of the canvas inside a div but otherwise is mostly unchanged.

+This sample includes:
+- Single entry point src/index.ts
+- Import of p5 via typescript method
+- Sample typescript code making use of p5 in instance mode
+- Sample SASS style code
+- Auto generated html with custom template that incorporates the generated js and css bundles